 If your system is already automated with reports that can provide the information listed above for every pay cycle, all you need to do is confirm if your product is STP compliant.
 However, if your system is still manual it is now time to discuss and review your internal processes.

-The ATO is aware that this is a concern for small businesses and has begun seeking expressions of interest from digital service providers to offer asimple low cost solution for those businesses with less than 5 employees.Assistant Commissioner and STP lead at the Australian Taxation Office, John Shepherd says, “you won’t need to buy payroll software, if you are a micro business.
+The ATO is aware that this is a concern for small businesses and has a list of digital service providers which will offer asimple low cost solution for those businesses with less than 5 employees.Assistant Commissioner and STP lead at the Australian Taxation Office, John Shepherd says, “you won’t need to buy payroll software, if you are a micro business.
 We’re working on something that’s fit for purpose, like an app, to get the STP information in but is also easy to use, doesn’t take much time and doesn’t cost micro businesses extra.”

 Our advice to business owners there is no need to panic, it will all fall into place.
 We suggest however that you should start giving it some thought now and make contact with us to discuss your payroll solutions.